 - a.
-DOE contractors must establish a comprehensive and integrated contractor assurance system in accordance with quality assurance requirements (as stated in 10 CFR Part 830, Subpart A, or other applicable regulations), applicable DOE directives (e.g., O414.1C), and contract terms and conditions.
+DOE contractors must establish a comprehensive and integrated contractor assurance system in accordance with quality assurance requirements (as stated in 10 CFR Part 830, Subpart A, or other applicable regulations), applicable DOE directives, and contract terms and conditions.
 A contractor's assurance processes must encompass all of the various activities designed to- - (1) identify deficiencies and opportunities for improvement, - (2) report deficiencies to the responsible managers and authorities, and - (3) implement effective corrective actions. - b.
-Assurance activities must encompass environment, safety, and health; safeguards and security; cyber security; and emergency management and must include- - (1) assessments (including self-assessments, management assessments, and internal independent assessments as defined by laws, regulations, and DOE directives such as quality assurance program requirements) and other structured operational awareness activities (e.g., management walk-throughs); - (2) incident/event reporting processes, including accident investigations; - (3) worker feedback mechanisms; - (4) issues management, including causal analysis, identification of corrective actions and recurrence controls, corrective action tracking and monitoring, closure of corrective actions and verification of effectiveness, trend analysis, and identification of continuous improvement opportunities; - (5) lessons-learned programs; and - (6) performance indicators/measures. - c.
+Assurance activities must encompass environment, safety, and health; safeguards and security; cyber security; emergency management; and business operations and must include- - (1) assessments (including self-assessments, management assessments, and internal independent assessments as defined by laws, regulations, and DOE directives such as quality assurance program requirements) and other structured operational awareness activities (e.g., management walk-throughs); - (2) incident/event reporting processes, including accident investigations; - (3) worker feedback mechanisms; - (4) issues management, including causal analysis, identification of corrective actions and recurrence controls, corrective action tracking and monitoring, closure of corrective actions and verification of effectiveness, and trend analysis; - (5) lessons-learned programs; and - (6) performance indicators/measures. - c.
 Contractor assurance system data must be documented and readily available to DOE.
-Results of assurance processes must be periodically analyzed, compiled, and reported to DOE in support of the formal contract evaluation. - d.
-Contractors must integrate processes for corporate audits, third-party certifications, or external reviews by experts in designing and implementing the contractor's assurance system.
+Results of assurance processes must be periodically analyzed, compiled, and reported to DOE in support of the formal contract evaluation.

-- e.
+- d.
+Contractors will establish processes for corporate audits, third-party certifications, or external reviews by experts in designing and implementing the contractor's assurance system. - e.
 Program effectiveness can be certified by third parties to provide management with assurance that program elements meet national standards and reviewers' expectations.
 Although third-party certification can complement internal assurance systems, it is not a substitute for rigorous internal assurance system processes. - f.
 Contractors must monitor and evaluate all work performed under their contracts, including the work of subcontractors. - 2.
 ASSESSMENTS.
-A rigorous and credible assessment program is the cornerstone of effective, efficient management of programs such as environment, safety, and health; safeguards and security; cyber security; and emergency management.
+A rigorous and credible assessment program is the cornerstone of effective, efficient management of programs such as environment, safety, and health; safeguards and security; cyber security; emergency management; and business processes.

 Contractors will be responsible for developing, implementing, and performing comprehensive assessments of all facilities, systems, and organizational elements, including subcontractors, on a recurring basis.
-The scope and frequency of assessments must be specified in site plans and program documents (e.g., the quality assurance program) and must ensure that required assessments by applicable DOE directives are being performed; the effectiveness of safety management programs, including programs that are credited in the safety basis for nuclear facilities are being assessed adequately; deficiencies are being self-identified; and corrective actions are being taken in a timely and effective manner.
+The scope and frequency of assessments must be specified in site plans and program documents (e.g., the quality assurance program) and must meet or exceed the requirements of applicable DOE directives.
 External peers or subject matter experts may be utilized to support assessment activities.